Positive Aging Admits Fast Asynchronous Plurality Consensus: Analysis of the Decentralized Algorithm

+In the following, we will reuse the notation of the centralized algorithm, defined at the end of \cref{subsec:notions}.
+In the context of multiple leaders, we will use $t_{i}$ to denote the point in time when generation $i$ is allowed for the first time by \emph{any} leader.
+The remaining notation remains unchanged.

-\paragraph{Dealing With Synchronicity} For any fixed generation, each cluster goes through the following \emph{phases}, see also \cref{fig:asynchronicity-flow}: \begin{enumerate*} \item the two-choices phase, \item the sleeping phase, and \item the propagation phase. \end{enumerate*} While the nodes may be highly dis-synchronized in a given time-step (a node may wait $\log n$ time units before ticking), this is not the case for the leaders.
-Indeed, each leader is contacted whenever any of its (at least $\log^{12}n$) followers ticks, and therefore we expect the leaders to be much better synchronized.
+\paragraph{Dealing With Asynchrony} For any fixed generation, each cluster goes through the following \emph{(sub)phases} (see \cref{sec:Decentralized-system} for a description): \begin{enumerate*} \item the two-choices phase, \item the sleeping phase, \item the propagation phase, and \item the preparation phase. \end{enumerate*} While the nodes may be highly dis-synchronized in a given time-step (a node may wait $\log n$ time units before ticking), this is not the case for the leaders.
+Indeed, each leader is contacted whenever any of its (at least $\log^{3 + \varepsilon} n$) followers ticks, and therefore we expect the leaders to be much better synchronized.
+This behavior is illustrated in \cref{fig:asynchronicity-flow}.
+The time between the first and last leader allowing specific sub-phases of some generation $i$ might differ by up to $O(1)$.
+However, among other properties, we will establish that all leaders allow two-choices steps for at least one time unit simultaneously.
+Additionally, we want that the first leader and last leader enter every generation within a time difference of at most $C_{br}$ time steps, no matter how many generations have already passed.

-The following lemma follows from the fast broadcasting among the \\ clusters, and basically allows us to synchronize all leaders whenever a new generation is formed. \begin{lemma} Let $t'$ be the time when the slowest cluster allows generation $i$.
-Whp.,~$t'-t_{i}\leq C_{br}$, where $C_{br}=O(1)$. \end{lemma} While this result seems surprising, it follows from the fact that in our asynchronous setting with cluster leaders broadcasting messages can be done rapidly.
-Indeed, in order to inform a cluster, it suffices that \emph{one single informed node} contacts any node in that cluster, which then informs its leader.
-Note that a similar observation has been made by Fountoulakis et~al.~ \cite{FPS12} for a related model.

-We now consider the deviance in synchronization due to tick-counters. \begin{proposition} For a fixed leader in generation $i$ in a cluster of size $n'$, let $t>0$ be the number of time units required after time $t_{i}$ until the counter in \cref{ln:ml-leader-sleeping} of \cref{alg:ml-leader-signals} reaches $C\cdot n'\cdot C_{1}$ ticks.
-Then

-\end{proposition} \iflong\begin{proof} Let $T=t'C_{1}$.
-We focus on the time $\frac{T}{C_{1}}$ time units, when our leader counts to $C\cdot n'\cdot C_{1}$.
-Note that the leader is counting \emph{all }the ticks, including the ones that arise from the time when the counter was not yet initiated.
-When lower-bounding the counting-time we will crudely subtract all these ticks.
-Note that the total number of such ticks is at most $n'$.
-Let the total number \emph{good }ticks be denoted by $T'$.
-Clearly, we have